 AmplifAI's Insights on Agentic AI in Customer Service

-Organizations building durable agentic AI programs are the ones investing in new operational roles to manage their AI workforce (88), not just the technology itself.
+Organizations building durable agentic AI programs are the ones investing in new operational roles to manage their AI workforce (88), not just AI itself.
 Agent assist tools already adopted by 73% of organizations (90) are laying the foundation, but the shift from AI-assisted to AI-orchestrated customer service requires governance that 99% of respondents now consider non-negotiable (86).

 The best contact center AI software platforms are building this bridge between human expertise and agentic AI, combining unified data integration into an AI-ready layer with automated quality scoring, coaching triggers, and performance intelligence that scales as AI handles more of the interaction volume.